antonio59/vite-aafairshare/README.md

 ├── hooks/           # Custom React hooks
 ├── lib/             # Utilities and configuration
 ├── pages/           # Page components
-├── services/        # API and Firebase services
+├── services/        # API and Supabase services
 └── shared/          # Shared types and utilities
 ```

 ## Scripts & Automation

-This project uses a unified GitHub Actions workflow for deploying to both staging and production environments using npm and Firebase Hosting.
+This project uses a unified GitHub Actions workflow for deploying to production using npm and Netlify.

 ### Deployment Workflow

 - **Unified Workflow:**
-  - The `.github/workflows/deploy.yml` workflow handles both staging and production deployments.
+  - The `.github/workflows/deploy.yml` workflow handles production deployments.
-  - **Push to `staging` branch:** Deploys to the staging Firebase project (`aafairshare---staging`).
-  - **Push to `main` branch:** Deploys to the production Firebase project (`aafairshare`).
+  - **Push to `main` branch:** Deploys to the production Netlify site and applies Supabase migrations if present.
-  - The workflow uses npm for dependency management and build, and conditionally deploys based on the branch.
+  - The workflow uses npm for dependency management and build, and deploys via Netlify CLI/API.

 #### How to Deploy
-- **To test in staging:**
-  1. Push or merge your changes to the `staging` branch.
-  2. The workflow will build and deploy to the staging Firebase environment.
 - **To deploy to production:**
-  1. Merge or cherry-pick your changes to the `main` branch.
+  1. Merge or push your changes to the `main` branch.
-  2. The workflow will build and deploy to the production Firebase environment.
+  2. The workflow will build and deploy to the production Netlify environment and apply any new Supabase migrations.

 #### Example Workflow File
 See `.github/workflows/deploy.yml` for the full configuration.

 ### Other Scripts

-- **sync-monthly-data.ts**
+- **Supabase Migrations**
-  - **What it does:** Syncs Firestore data for a given month (categories, locations, expenses, settlements) from production to staging.
+  - **What it does:** Manages schema changes for your database using SQL migration files in `/migrations`.
   - **How to run:**
     ```sh
-    npm tsx scripts/sync-monthly-data.ts --month YYYY-MM [--dry-run]
+    supabase db push
     ```
-    Add `--dry-run` to preview changes without writing.

-- **migrate-firebase-data.js**
-  - **What it does:** Migrates all users and collections from production to staging, including backup to disk.
-  - **How to run:**
-    ```sh
-    node scripts/migrate-firebase-data.js
-    ```

-- **fix-expense-dates.ts**
-  - **What it does:** Fixes expenses in Firestore where the `date` field was incorrectly migrated (e.g., from Timestamp to map object).
-Runs against STAGING.
-  - **How to run:**
-    ```sh
-    npm tsx scripts/fix-expense-dates.ts
-    ```
+    See `/migrations/README.md` for details.

+## Environment Variables

+- `VITE_SUPABASE_URL` - Your Supabase project URL
+- `VITE_SUPABASE_KEY` - Your Supabase anon/public key

+## Branching Strategy

+- All development and hotfixes are branched from `main`.
+- See `docs/BRANCHING_STRATEGY.md` for details.

+## Monitoring & Analytics

+- Supabase logs and analytics for user metrics and performance
+- Custom application logging for detailed debugging

+## License

+MIT